MutugiD/PosgreSQL---MPT/README.md

 Scrap all the data from TD Ameritrade API.
 Allow for a cron job scheduler to update the database every 12 hours.
 **Modelling**
 Starting off with market scanning for low-volatility tickers with higher than normal returns.
+Feed the selected tickers into a MPT modelling function and perform backtesting to established whether the buys are
+reasonably profits on rolling daily basis.
+Update database data will be the basis of updating the MPT model.